SnowflurrySDK/Snowflurry.jl/docs/src/development.md

-# Snowflake development
+# Snowflurry development

-## Installing Snowflake for local development
+## Installing Snowflurry for local development

-When developing Snowflake, you must ensure that you are using a local copy of Snowflake, not the latest released version.
+When developing Snowflurry, you must ensure that you are using a local copy of Snowflurry, not the latest released version.
 The easiest way to achieve that is to set the project to the local directory.

-If you are starting a new instance of Julia, then you can activate the Snowflake project with
+If you are starting a new instance of Julia, then you can activate the Snowflurry project with

 ```bash
 julia --project=.